andreasthoelke/dotvim/keymaps/vim-cheat-sheet.md

 ## Chrome browser Bookmark search

-gsc    - search chrome bookmarks
+<leader>gsc    - search chrome bookmarks
             <c-w>i or <cr> will open in chrome
             <c-w>u will open in chromium
             <c-w>p to put url at cursor pos!! (can issue multiple times while staying in the prompt)